From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 ‘More word plays, Eli?
 I’m sure you can do better if you try.’

-‘Although, I’m sure she would prefer to see your carnal body,’ Eli said with a chuckle.
+‘Although, she would probably prefer to see your carnal body,’ Eli said with a chuckle.
 ‘Rest assured you will always remain an individuated form offering your unique expression of divine essence.
 Just because someone can’t see your present form in another dimension doesn’t mean you don’t exist.’

 ‘Though some call the spirit body an astral body,’ Mo said, ‘it’s called a lot of different things by various cultures throughout the world.
 It doesn’t matter; call it whatever you wish; names aren’t important.
-Yet, there are more rarified planes of bodily manifestation than we can explain to you at this time.
-You only need to know your body is an extended form of your soul’s light manifesting in accord with what appearance you have associated with.’
+Just understand that there are more rarified planes of bodily manifestation than you might imagine.
+For now, you only need to realize your body is an extended form of your soul’s light manifesting according to what has associated with.’

 ‘You mean like shapeshifters?’
-I laughed.
-‘I remember fantasy comic books on that sort of thing when I was a boy.’
+I asked, laughing.
+‘I remember reading fantasy comic books on that sort of thing when I was a boy.’

 ‘Even your physical eyes,' Mo said, 'as incredible as they may be, can only provide a crude read-out of the electromagnetic configurations contained in the third dimension.
 When you get right down to it, the atom’s supposed physicality doesn’t exist when it’s ultimately seen to be nothing more than a schedule of probability pointer readings on a chart.